shamsvahid2/VRP_task/README.md

 # Vehicle Routing Problem Solution

-This project offers a comprehensive solution to a variant of the Vehicle Routing Problem (VRP) incorporating specific operational constraints.
-The solution is tailored to handle missions from a hub to various locations and vice versa, with vehicles of differing capabilities and costs.
+This project offers a comprehensive solution to a specific kind of the Vehicle Routing Problem (VRP).

 ## Implementation